\"Writing.Com

 "No, oh my God, oh my God, Malcolm, what have you done?
 You'll pay for this," screamed Edward as he turned and went racing back down the stairs.

-If you could describe quiet, the stillness in the room was such that all were in shock.
+If you could describe quiet, the stillness in the room was just that; all were in shock.
 Martin's lifeless form lay broken and still, eyes wide open, a trickle of blood running out the corner of his mouth.
 Beautiful Genevive lay in a pool of her own blood.
 The white wedding dress was stained with red.
 Edward, in shock, leaned over her trying to detect a breath.
 She whispered one last word, "I love you."
 Then with a gasp, she closed her eyes for the last time.

 Sirens were heard in the distance and Edward never spoke nor moved from her side until they gently pulled him away and took her from him.
 He then looked up and saw his brother, mouth gaping open, in the balcony above.